tobbelobb/tbear_blogg/README.md

 ## Tbear Blog

-This repo contains the files published on my blog, [torbjornludvigsen.com](torbjornludvigsen.com).
+This repo contains the files published on my website, [torbjornludvigsen.com](torbjornludvigsen.com).